Medicinal Garden

 Target system: Immune System, Digestive System

 Preparation: Medicinal Parts- leaves.
-Feverfew is made into supplemental tablets, capsules, or taken as liquid extracts.
+Feverfew is made into supplemental tablets or capsules, or taken as liquid extracts.

 Foxglove